mikeevstropov/loopback4-acl/README.md

 ```

 From above the class-level decorator denies access to all endpoints of
 `UserController` for `EVERYONE`.
-Whereas method-level decorators allows the
+In turn, method-level decorators allows the
 `whoAmI` method for `AUTHENTICATED`, method `deleteById` for `OWNER` and
 `test` method for `admin` role.